speezepearson/prpg/README.markdown

 ```

 (The salt-file is ROT13-encrypted by default, as a weak protection against somebody grepping your computer for bank-related words.
 Yes, I _know_ that security through obscurity is frowned upon, but-- hey, it kinda works if you _stay_ obscure.
 Which I expect this package to do.)

+(Also, there's nothing special about the format `sitename.com:myusername`!
+The salts can be anything you want.)

 Each salt has a JSON object associated with it, which you can view using `prpg salts get SALTNAME`.
 You can store arbitrary random insensitive information in this object: